housingbayarea/bloom/sites/public/page_content/how_it_works.md

 1. ## Find Apartments Accepting Applications (Listings)

-  ### Find high-quality, affordable housing opportunities located throughout the Bay Area.
+  <p class="markdown__lead">Find high-quality, affordable housing opportunities located throughout the Bay Area.</p>

   The simplest way to find opportunities that are accepting applications is to visit the affordable housing portal within the area you wish to live.

   <SubSection closedLabel="Read more about how to find listings" openLabel="Read less about how to find listings">

-  Another way to find Affordable Housing is to search the list of “[more housing opportunities and resources](/additional-resources)” available on the affordable housing portal.
+  Another way to find Affordable Housing is to search the list of [more housing opportunities and resources](/additional-resources) available on the affordable housing portal.

   These housing opportunities and resources provide the names, locations, and contact information for Affordable Housing programs and properties.
 Unfortunately, property managers of apartments on these lists are often not able to accept applications because they already have a lot of applications that must be processed before they can accept new applications.
 You should identify properties that meet your needs and contact the associated properties to find out if those properties are accepting applications.
 For access to other programs, including housing authority Section housing assistance, please reach out to the listed contacts.